peteroupc/peteroupc.github.io/bernoulli.md

     3. If $a_n$ is less than 0: Set _&#x2113;_ to _u_ &minus; _w_ * abs($a_n$), then, if no further nonzero coefficients follow $a_n$, set _u_ to _&#x2113;_.
     4. If _ret_ is less than (or equal to) _&#x2113;_, return 1.
 Otherwise, if _ret_ is less than _u_, add 1 to _n_.
 Otherwise, return 0.
 (If _ret_ is a uniform partially-sampled random number \[PSRN\], these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)

-> **Notes:**
->
-> 1. The **general martingale algorithm**, as it's called in this article, supports more functions than in section 3.1 of Łatuszyński et al. (2019/2011), which supports only functions writable as a power series whose coefficients alternate in sign and decrease in absolute value, with no zeros in between nonzero coefficients.
+> **Note:** The **general martingale algorithm**, as it's called in this article, supports more functions than in section 3.1 of Łatuszyński et al. (2019/2011), which supports only functions writable as a power series whose coefficients alternate in sign and decrease in absolute value, with no zeros in between nonzero coefficients.
 However, the general martingale algorithm uses that paper's framework.
 A proof of its correctness is given in the appendix.
-> 2. The **general martingale algorithm** allows the sequence $(a_i)$ to sum to 1, but in this case, it seems that the sequence's nonzero values must have the form $(1, -z_0, z_0, -z_1, z_1, ..., -z_i, z_i, ...)$, where the $z_i$ are positive, are no greater than 1, and form a nowhere increasing sequence that is finite or converges to 0.
-Moreover, it appears that every power series with this sequence of coefficients is less than or equal to $\lambda$.

 **_General Power Series_**: